ZhianMai/Multi-threading-in-Java/README.md

 - Thread.MAX_PRIORITY: 10;
 - Thread.MIN_PRIORITY: 1.

+The default priority is 5.

-This class creates 10 threads, and each of them runs a heavy task.
+This demo class creates 10 threads, and each of them runs a heavy task.
 The last thread is set to the highest priority, while others have the lowest priority.
 Then the highest one always finishes first.